brogers5/chocolatey-package-xsplit-broadcaster/DESCRIPTION.md

 ## Package Notes

+This package depends on downloading from XSplit's official distribution point.
+Therefore, supportability should be expected to follow [XSplit's support policy](https://www.xsplit.com/blog/xsplit-version-updates).
+Notably, once a given version is no longer supported, availabilty of the installer binary cannot be guaranteed.
+Consequently, this package version should generally be considered obsolete and unsupported once the consumed software version reaches end-of-support.

+Consider [internalizing this package](https://docs.chocolatey.org/en-us/guides/create/recompile-packages) if you require the ability to install this specific version after it reaches end-of-support.

+---

 The installer executed by this package was built using Advanced Installer.
 For advanced setup scenarios, refer to [Advanced Installer's documentation for command-line switches](https://www.advancedinstaller.com/user-guide/exe-setup-file.html).

 For your convenience, the bootstrapper-specific details are included below: